1954–55 Oberliga

 On the strength of this title Rot-Weiss Essen and 1.
-FC Saarbrücken, the best-placed Oberliga team from the Saar Protectorate, participated in the first edition of the European Cup, going out to Hibernian F.C. in the first round, as did Saarbrücken against A.C.
-Milan.
+FC Saarbrücken, the best-placed Oberliga team from the Saar Protectorate, participated in the first edition of the European Cup, going out to Hibernian F.C. in the first round, as did Saarbrücken against AC Milan.

 A similar-named league, the DDR-Oberliga, existed in East Germany, set at the first tier of the East German football league system.
 The 1954–55 DDR-Oberliga was won by SC Turbine Erfurt.

 Oberliga Nord

 The 1954–55 season saw two new clubs in the league, VfL Wolfsburg and VfB Oldenburg, both promoted from the Amateurliga.
 The league's top scorer was Günter Schlegel of Hamburger SV with 30 goals.